geriBatai/goodnotes-exercise/README.md

   - Health checks.
 I could depend on helm tests and add container runs against ingress.
 But for this exercise I'll test end-to-end from the VM
   - DNS.
 I could install dnsmasq on host to setup ingress DNS, but for this exercise this is overkill.
 I'll just create a custom action that adds entries to /etc/hosts.
   - As I'm using helm, will helm create chart for http-echo service.
 Use it for both foo and bar.
 Maybe there is one already, but I don't need much out of it.
+  - I will install 1 pod for foo and 2 for bar.
+For tests.
   - For perftest I will use locust, just because it's more interesting.
 We could plugin in test_reporter and locust-csv-to-junite-xml to make test appear nicer.
 If we have time.